Title

 The POEA Memorandum Circular No. 26 establishes mandatory registration and certification guidelines for Filipino seafarers seeking overseas employment, detailing eligibility requirements, registration procedures, and the issuance of a Seafarer's Registration Certificate (SRC) valid for three years.

-The guidelines apply to all Filipino seafarers seeking overseas employment on board ocean-going vessels and licensed manning agencies engaged in recruiting Filipino seafarers for overseas employment.
+It applies to all Filipino seafarers seeking overseas employment on board ocean-going vessels, and to licensed manning agencies engaged in the recruitment and placement of Filipino seafarers for overseas employment.

-The SRC is valid for three years from the date of issuance unless sooner revoked for cause and is renewable every three years thereafter.
+The SRC is valid for three (3) years unless sooner revoked for cause.

-Cadets must have a valid SSRB/SCDB, original transcript of records, Special Order from MECS or certificate of completion, certificate of exemption from MECS if from other government maritime schools, and one 2.54 x 2.54 cm black and white picture.
+Valid SSRB/Seaman’s Continuous Discharge Book (SCDB); original transcript of records; Special Order (SO) from MECS or certificate of completion for PMMA graduates; certificate of exemption from MECS for graduates from other government maritime schools/centers; and one 2.54 x 2.54 cm black and white picture.

-The application for registration or updating shall be denied, and where appropriate, the applicant's previous registration shall also be cancelled.
+The application for registration or updating is denied, and where appropriate, the applicant’s previous registration shall also be cancelled.

 Analyze Cases Smarter, Faster